 The SVN repository to submit your assignments is: https://svn.uni-koblenz.de/westteaching/webscience-2021/GROUPNAME

 Replace GROUPNAME with your group name in lower case letters. ( Example: https://svn.uni-koblenz.de/westteaching/webscience-2021/alpha )

 Please remember to have your assignments in different folders under "solutions".

 Last Year Students

-Students who failed to secure passing grades last year can directly appear for the examinations this year.
+Students who previously failed the exam of "Introduction to Web Science" can directly appear for the examination this semester (actually they are obliged to participate in the exam).
 However, it is advisable to participate in the course and the tutorials.

 Students who have mastered assignments such that they gained admission to participate in last year's exam, but did not register for last year's exam, have to earn admission anew.

 - There will be Q&A session at 11:00 CEST, mondays.

 - The deadline of each assignment will be 24:00 CEST, tuesdays.